wubostc/virtualized-table-for-antd/README.md

   // the param of the func VTComponents interface vt_opts extends Object {
-      id: number;
+      readonly id: number;
-      height?: number; // will using the Table.scroll.y if unset. overscanRowCount?: number; // default 5
+      height?: number; // will use the Table.scroll.y if it unset. overscanRowCount?: number; // default 5
       reflection?: string[] | string;
       onScroll?: ({ left, top }: {